 388: The number of people unaccounted for in Maui fire falls by more than half

-MAUI, Hawaii — The number of people listed as "unaccounted for" after the Aug.
+MAUI, Hawaii — The list of people who are unaccounted for after the Aug.
 8 wildfire in Lahaina now has 388 names on it — a sharp drop from earlier this week, when the number topped 1,000 — according to Maui County officials.

 In another change, the county for the first time published what it calls a "validated list," sharing the names of people it says have not been accounted for.